acoular/acoular/docs/source/api_ref/index.rst

 Reference Manual
 ================

-Modules in beamfpy
+Modules in acoular
 ------------------
-The following modules are part of beamfpy:
+The following modules are part of acoular:

-.. currentmodule:: beamfpy
+.. currentmodule:: acoular

 .. autosummary::
     :toctree: generated/